-At Ybarra Maldonado Law Group, our Phoenix premises liability lawyers have spent the entirety of their legal careers defending the rights of people all throughout Arizona.
+At Ybarra Maldonado Law Group, our Phoenix and Tucson premises liability attorneys have spent the entirety of their legal careers defending the rights of people all throughout Arizona.
 If you or someone you care about has been harmed as a result of dangerous property conditions, please call us as soon as possible to get to work on your case.
-We can assist you in determining whether or not you have grounds to bring a case as well as collaborate with you to develop a strategy that best meets your demands.
-Call YMLG today at (602) 910-4040 to schedule a consultation and get the top personal injury attorneys in Phoenix on your side ASAP.
+Our law firm can assist you in determining whether or not you have grounds to bring a case, as well as collaborate with you to develop a strategy that best meets your demands.
+Call YMLG today at (602) 910-4040 to schedule a consultation, establish an attorney-client relationship with us, and get the top personal injury lawyers in Phoenix on your side.

 Our team of compassionate and experienced attorneys are here to help guide you in your time of need.